Prometheus-X-association/dataspace-connector/docs/SANDBOX.md

 # SANDBOX
-> The sandbox is no more maintained, please see this [project](https://github.com/Prometheus-X-association/ptx-docker) to test some connector exchanges

-The sandbox is a docker compose file whichs allows to test the interaction with multiple connectors locally.
+The sandbox is a docker compose file who allow to test the interaction with multiple connector

 ## Architecture